Reading Endeavours: How to Read a Book to a Preschooler

 Encouraging preschoolers to participate in the reading experience can help to keep them engaged and make the experience more enjoyable.
 You can ask them to help turn the pages, point to the illustrations, or repeat words or phrases from the story.
 This helps to build their confidence and keep them involved in the reading.

 Reading to preschoolers can also provide opportunities to teach them new skills and concepts.
-For example, you can use the story to teach them about colours, shapes, or numbers.
+For example, you can use the story to teach them about colors, shapes, or numbers.
 You can also use the story to teach them about emotions, empathy, and social skills.
 By incorporating learning opportunities into the reading experience, you can help to support their overall development.

 While reading a physical book is ideal, there are times when technology can be beneficial.
 Using e-books or audiobooks can be useful for on-the-go reading or for preschoolers who struggle with traditional books.
 However, it’s essential to use technology wisely and limit screen time to ensure it doesn’t replace traditional reading experiences.